Mj835/random-user/README.md

 it work with both npm and yarn commands.

-You can view this on localhost:3000
+You can view it on localhost:3000

 So just clone and look into it 😊